jelias/jelias.github.io/_projects/steavie.md

 ![Ideation](/assets/images/projects/steavie/ideation.jpg)
 {{end}}
 {{main}}
+##### Outcomes
-After six weeks, we produced Steavie, a smart tea maker accessible to all.
+**After six weeks, we produced Steavie, a smart tea maker accessible to all.** While we all wore multiple hats for the project, I focused on directing the storytelling and designing the interface and animations of Steavie.
 {{end}}
 {{wide}}
 ![Final storyboard](/assets/images/projects/steavie/final-storyboard.png)